UGA Specific Information for Computer Systems Engineering

 Additional Career Research Resources

-• O*NET: The O*NET database includes information on skills, abilities, knowledges, work activities, and interests associated with over 900 occupations.
+O*NET Online – The O*NET database includes information on skills, abilities, knowledge, work activities, and interests associated with over 900 occupations.

-• Glassdoor: Glassdoor is a free jobs and career community that offers the world an inside look at jobs and companies.
-What sets us apart is our "employee generated content" – anonymous salaries, company reviews, interview questions, and more – all posted by employees, job seekers, and sometimes the companies themselves.
-Now with nearly 3 million salaries and reviews, you have all the information you might need to make your next career decision/.
+Glassdoor - Glassdoor is a free jobs and career community that offers an inside look at jobs and companies through "employee generated content" – anonymous salaries, company reviews, interview questions, and more – all posted by employees and job seekers.

 Employment Websites